 We confirmed clinical staff completed the continuous professional development required for their registration with the General Dental Council.
-There were systems in place to monitor staff training to ensure that this was completed and any additional support was provided where needed.
+The practice would benefit from strengthening its systems for monitoring staff training to ensure that this was completed.

 Staff told us they discussed training needs at annual appraisals.
 We saw evidence of completed appraisals and personal development plans with individualised training and development goals for staff based on their roles and responsibilities within the practice.